LeoNatan/LNObjectiveCHelpers/README.md

 # Objective C Helpers

-Various Objective C helpers, such as swizzling, Swiftier, etc.
+Various Objective C helpers, such as swizzling, Swiftier and utilities.

-#### Usage of Swizzling Helper

-Include the `DTXSwizzlingHelper.h` header file and use the `DTXSwizzleMethod` and `DTXSwizzleClassMethod` as needed.

 #### Acknowledgements

+Originally developed by me for Wix.

-Thanks to [jrswizzle](https://github.com/rentzsch/jrswizzle) for the idea!
+Thanks to [jrswizzle](https://github.com/rentzsch/jrswizzle) for Swizzling ideas!